dylanjustice/AndcultureCode/clean-code/COMMENTS.md

 ### Warning of Consequences

 Comments adding cautionary statements to other developers call the safety of the code itself.
-In the below case.
-Consider removing the test completely, or skipping it.
+In the below case, consider removing the test completely or skipping it.
 You can always get it back.

 ```java